 What I loved about Peniche was its rugged coastline.
 It’s an easy bike ride from the downtown to the westernmost point, where the best views of the rocky crags can be taken in.

 Next, we headed to Sintra, a small spa town in the green piney mountains outside of Lisbon.
 There are plenty of day trips to Sintra from Lisbon, but we preferred to have control over the itinerary and drove it ourselves.
 We drove past the city of Sintra, which looked like a posh retreat for weekenders from Lisbon, and up the winding mountain road to the castle.
-On the way up, we passed by are dozens of pastel-colored villas and the impressive Moorish National Palace of Sintra, but the crowning attraction is the Pena Palace at the top of the mountain.
+On the way up, we passed dozens of pastel-colored villas and the impressive Moorish National Palace of Sintra, but the crowning attraction is the Pena Palace at the top of the mountain.

 Cabo da Roca, the westernmost point in mainland Europe, is not far from Sintra.
 A stop at Cabo da Roca around sunset, with its picturesque lighthouse in the background, is a nice ending for a day trip to Sintra.